 - Notifying them about how their data is being protected

-Give your Third Party Providers (TPPs) the attention they deserve
+Give your Third Party Data Recipients the attention they deserve

-Consumers will soon look forward to the enhanced service offerings created by open banking, including consolidated financial portfolio management across all banks that TPPs offer them.
-This is why enabling TPPs to promote your financial products and services via their applications is key to surviving and thriving within this new world.
+Consumers will soon look forward to the enhanced service offerings created by open banking, including consolidated financial portfolio management across all banks that third parties offer them.
+This is why enabling third parties to promote your financial products and services via their applications is key to surviving and thriving within this new world.

-The better your developer portal, the more TPPs you attract.
-And the more TPPs you attract, the broader the portfolio of products and services available to your customers.
+The better your developer portal, the more third parties you attract.
+And the more you attract, the broader the portfolio of products and services available to your customers.

 Technology as a driver of agility for open banking and beyond